SIMPACK

 - Minimize the risk of an overdamped rolling bearing setup

-- Real-time capable (Convince yourself: Just test the example models provided within the Simpack documentation)
+- Real-time capability (Convince yourself, test the example models provided within the Simpack documentation)

-- Due to high performance, the force element can be used for holistic simulations
+- The high performance of the force element enables holistic simulations

 - Overall radial, axial and tilting loads